When it comes to attracting HR talent, how well your HR function is respected and perceived can no longer be an afterthought.

 I have spoken to numerous HR candidates where the key driver behind a career move is to secure a role within a business which can demonstrate both an understanding and respect for the value that HR functions can add, both holistically and to the bottom line.
 HR professionals genuinely care about the success of the company they work for but they are too rarely thought of as having anything meaningful to contribute – a cost, not an asset.
 A HR Director recently confided in me that “he only gets invited to board meetings because he knows how to work the conference-call technology in the boardroom.”
 He was obviously joking … I hope.

-Legitimate frustrations mount when their knowledge and value is misunderstood by the wider business and lazy clichéd perceptions are allowed to fester – jobsworths, walking clipboards, whispering cliques behind closed doors, an internal police force which is best avoided.
+Legitimate frustrations mount when their knowledge and value are misunderstood by the wider business and lazy clichéd perceptions are allowed to fester – jobsworths, walking clipboards, whispering cliques behind closed doors, an internal police force which is best avoided.
 I’ve heard them all!
-It must make it very hard sometimes to engage productively with non HR colleagues if these misconceptions exist before you’ve even walked onto the sales floor, the warehouse or the boardroom.
+It must make it very hard sometimes to engage productively with non-HR colleagues if these misconceptions exist before you’ve even walked onto the sales floor, the warehouse or the boardroom.

 “So… what’s the problem?”
 I hear some CEO’s, MD’s and Chairmen ask.